German Apple Sponge Cake

 I may have squealed a little when Carly asked me to write a guest blog post for Modern Hippie Housewife.
 I knew exactly what recipe I wanted to share: this delightfully fancy looking but oh so simple apple cake.
 This is a recipe that my Mom has been making since she was in her twenties thanks to her much loved (and completely falling apart) German Home Baking recipe book from the 60’s.

-Apple Sponge Cake with Spelt Flour
+German Apple Sponge Cake

 Course Dessert